luqmansen/gosty/README.md

 Run minikube, and refer to [this](k8s/readme.md) deployment guide

 #### Using docker image
-If you run Database and Message Broker on minikube, make sure to attach minikube network to the container, eg:
+If you run Database and Message Broker on minikube, make sure to attach minikube network to the container

+ example:
 ```
 docker run -it --network minikube luqmansen/gosty-worker
 docker run -it --network minikube luqmansen/gosty-apiserver
 ```

+#### Configuration
+If you notice, the config.env is still added to final docker images since viper has [this issue](https://github.com/spf13/viper/issues/584), the env value will be replaced in K8s anyway